robertlarkins/preferred-development-practices/C#/SolutionStructure.md

 - `{solution}.sln`

 Having folder names lower case rather than Pascal casing makes them less prominent.
 They are a way of grouping projects, and lower case makes them less conspicuous.
 It also helps differentiate these folder from ones that are used inside projects as part of the NameSpacing.

+Custom versions of some of these files can be found in C#/CustomFiles.

 > #### Note
 > A number of the [dotnet core repositories](https://github.com/dotnet) now use [Arcade](https://github.com/dotnet/arcade) to provide a consistent build experience.
 These repositories now use an *eng* directory instead of a *build* directory.
 This may become the new standard from dotnet core 3.
 But at present this is a wait-and-see.